-Causal identification of elite capture requires addressing the potentially endogenous political status of ethnic groups as well as its interaction with trade activity.
+I argue that the interaction between trade activity and population share, conditional on country-by-year and country-by-ethnicity fixed effects, identifies how wealth is distributed among ethnic groups in Africa.
+However, endogeneity concerns regarding the political status of ethnic groups as well as its interaction with trade activity may remain.
 If the political status of ethnic groups is determined by an endogenous component capturing each group's propensity to rule and a random component determining whether the group actually rules, country-by-ethnicity fixed effects perfectly capture the endogenous component, isolating the variation of the random shock to its political status.

-However, if ethnic groups in political power actively pursue policies to increase trade activity because they tend to benefit from it, the interaction of trade activity and ethnic group may be downward biased.
-Thus, I utilize the pre-colonial distribution of ethnic groups in all continental African countries and use that not a single country border aligns with a border between ethnic groups.
-This creates ethnic networks across country borders that is essentially random, as country borders were drawn in 1884 without taking into consideration that countries could become independent more than 60 years later (Michalopoulos and Papaioannou, 2016).
+However, if ethnic groups in political power actively pursue policies to increase trade activity because they believe to benefit from it, the interaction of trade activity and ethnic group may still be biased.
+Then, in order to obtain a causal estimate, either shifts, i.e. trade activity, or shares, i.e. ethnic groups, need to be exogenous (Borusyak et al., 2022).
+Thus, I propose two entirely different instruments to obtain exogenous variation that shifts trade activity.

+The first strategy exploits cross-sectional variation in cross-border networks.
+I utilize the pre-colonial distribution of ethnic groups in all continental African countries and exploit that colonial powers set country borders irrespective of the underlying ethnic homelands.
+This creates ethnic networks across country borders that are essentially random, as country borders were drawn in 1884 without taking into consideration that countries could become independent more than 60 years later (Michalopoulos and Papaioannou, 2016).
+Leveraging the strength of this initial ethnic network across neighboring countries, I obtain a valid instrument that exogenously shifts bilateral exports.